MacroPower/homelab/README.md

 ## 📖 Overview

 This repository declares all of my infrastructure and Kubernetes clusters, both self-hosted and in [Hetzner Cloud](https://www.hetzner.com/).
+I also host all of my documentation here.

+Admittedly, both usages of "all" describe the end goal of this repo, not the current state.
+But, I will get there some day.

 My clusters use [Talos](https://talos.dev/), as well as [k3s-on-MicroOS](https://github.com/kube-hetzner/terraform-hcloud-kube-hetzner).
+Most of the configuration is written in [Jsonnet](https://jsonnet.org/).

 ---